Kiisshen/Escape-from-Tarkov-like-inventory-system/README.md

 Scripts are located Assets/Scripts/

-If being completely honest, PlayerArmsScript is completely seperate experiments from the inventory projects and if i remember correctly its not developed too far, so I would not borrow that script if I was you.
+If being completely honest, PlayerArmController is completely seperate experiments from the inventory projects and if i remember correctly its not developed too far, so I would not borrow that script if I was you.